SPRINGHOUSE FARM TN

 -

 I prefer training rabbits to use the litter box because it makes cleanup so much easier.
+Bunnies are exposed to it and typically follow momma on where to "go".
+I see this early training important as it can instill this habit early with young rabbits.
 Rabbits like to use the same spot in their cage.
-With that being said some will be better than others when it comes to their pooping habits but most do both in one area.
 This comes in handy if you choose to let your bunny free roam.
 To train put any waste they produce into the new litter box so they know where you want them to "go".
 You can also put a small food dish or hay in (or hanging above) the litter box to start.
-If you choose to let your bunny free roam I suggest starting them in a small area like a cage and then gradually increase their amount of space.
-Pinterest is a great place to look for ideas of fun living areas for your bun.
+If you choose to let your bunny free roam I suggest starting them in a small area and then gradually increasing their amount of space.
+This especially helps younger bunnies understand where they are to "go" and that is imprinted before they are given more room.
+Some bunnies pickup on this more quickly than others so be patient.
+If your bunny is free range and potty habits change look at any stressors in their environment that may be causing it.